OpenMoonRay/openmoonray-docs/docs/user-reference/alab/textureCacheSize.md

 ![alab201]({{ "/assets/images/user-reference/alab/out_txCache096Xpu0.png" | absolute_url }})

 The texture cache size setting has a huge impact on the efficiency of rendering especially texture-heavy scenes like ALab.
-This is a test profiling result of various different texture cache sizes on ALab2.0.1.
+This is a test profiling result (MCRT time. not include RenderPrep time) of various different texture cache sizes on ALab2.0.1.
 ![Texture Cache Size Performance Difference]({{ "/assets/images/user-reference/alab/texCacheSize.png" | absolute_url }})

 All tests are using vanilla ALab 2.0.1 scene (i.e. no optimization of the scene itself) with 4K high reso texture and baked geometry.